TEDxAuckland/tedx-auckland-site/src/_people/a-meditation-in-blackness.md

-  Tonight, they unite in African diaspora, embodying the rich and visceral text, inviting us to meditate with them, in blackness...
+  Tonight, they unite in African diaspora, embodying the rich and visceral text, inviting us to meditate with them, in blackness…
 website_url:
 medium_url:
 twitter_url: